Private general surgery procedures - patient guide

 The cost of private general surgery in the UK

 As general surgery encompasses a range of different procedures, it’s difficult to quantify the costs.
 However, Practice Plus Group can generally offer treatments at a lower cost than the majority of private healthcare competitors.
-For example, hernia repair surgery at Circle Health Group starts from £3,000.
-At Practice Plus Group, hernia repair costs £2,680 - a saving of £320.
+For example, the total cost of hernia repair surgery at Spire Healthcare with consultation fee included is £4,485.
+At Practice Plus Group, hernia repair costs £3,149 (plus £95 consultation fee) giving a saving of £1,391.

 Costs will also differ by location and availability.
 Take a look at our Prices page for a full list of costs.